 COVID and Chest Pain—Patient Case Study

-By Amelia Gurley, Brown University
+Prepared by Amelia Gurley, Brown University

 Reviewed by Rebecca Barron

-The patient came to the emergency department due to a constant “tight” non-radiating pain in the center of her chest, that has been present ever since she was diagnosed with COVID-19 3 weeks ago.
+The patient came to the emergency department due to a constant “tight” non-radiating pain in the center of her chest, that has been present ever since she was diagnosed with Covid-19 three weeks ago.
 This pain began gradually during the worst of her illness at a 10/10 but decreased to a 5/10 by presentation without intervention.
 It worsened with exertion, but not with deep breathing or movement.
 She had not tried any medicines for this pain.
 The pain was different than chest pain she felt during prior panic attacks in its persistence and lack of association with anxiety; it was also different from her asthma attacks and post-mastectomy pain.
 She contacted her primary care physician on the day of presentation for a routine post-COVID follow-up and after telling her doctor that this pain was still present, was advised to come in for an “x-ray” to “make sure I don’t have a blood clot.”
-Her COVID symptoms initially included cough and changes in taste and smell and then worsened to include fevers, chills, headaches, malaise, and diarrhea; these resolved 1 week prior to presentation.
+Her Covid symptoms initially included cough and changes in taste and smell and then worsened to include fevers, chills, headaches, malaise, and diarrhea; these resolved 1 week prior to presentation.

 - Breast cancer, in remission for 2 years.